Public Housing Authority Data Biography

 Where is the data collected?

-The 50058 form is administered in households receiving assistance throughout Seattle and King County.
+The 50058 MTW form is administered in households receiving assistance throughout Seattle and King County.
 Renton, which has its own housing authority, is not included in the linked dataset used by Public Health – Seattle & King County.

 Why is the data collected?